-Freezing and melting form a boundary layer between ice shelf and ocean.
-Phase transitions at the boundary between saline water and ice imply the following fluxes across the boundary: the freshwater mass flux q (< 0 for melting); the heat flux that consists of the diffusive flux through the ice, the latent heat flux due to melting and freezing and the heat that is carried by the mass flux; and the salinity that is carried by the mass flux, if the ice has a non-zero salinity S_I .
+Freezing and melting form a boundary layer between the ice shelf and the ocean that is represented in the model by an infinitesimal layer used to calculate the exchanges between the ocean and the ice.
+Melting and freezing at the boundary between saline water and ice imply a freshwater mass flux q (< 0 for melting); the relevant heat fluxes into and out of the boundary layer therefore include a diffusive flux through the ice, the latent heat flux due to melting and freezing, and the advective heat that is carried by the freshwater mass flux.
+There is a salt flux carried by the mass flux if the ice has a non-zero salinity S_I .
 Further, the position of the interface between ice and ocean changes because of q, so that, say, in the case of melting the volume of sea water increases.
-As a consequence salinity and temperature are modified.
+As a consequence of these fluxes, salinity and temperature are affected.

-The turbulent exchange terms for tracers at the ice-ocean interface are generally expressed as diffusive fluxes.
-Following Jenkins et al. (2001) [JHH01], the boundary conditions for a tracer take into account that this boundary is not a material surface.
-The implied upward freshwater flux q (in mass units, negative for melting) is included in the boundary conditions for the temperature and salinity equation as an advective flux:
+The turbulent tracer exchanges between the infinitesimal boundary layer and the ocean are expressed as diffusive fluxes.
+Following Jenkins et al. (2001) [JHH01], the boundary conditions for a tracer take into account that this boundary may not move with the ice ocean interface (for example, in a linear free surface model).
+The implied upward freshwater flux q is therefore included in the boundary conditions for the temperature and salinity equation as an advective flux.